Law Enforcement Training & Criminal Justice Programs

 - Provide the school director with a criminal records check from the clerk of courts office in each county and state of residence since the student became sixteen (16) years of age.
 This also applies to all times in which the candidate served in the U.S. Military Service.
 (See steps to enroll for further information.)

-- Score at 75 or above on Tier 1 of the RISE placement test or has taken the reading component of a nationally standardized test and has scored at or above the tenth grade level within one (1) year preceding the candidates anticipated date of enrollment into Basic Law Enforcement Training.
+- Score at 597 or above on the Test for Adult Basic Education (TABE) placement test or has taken the reading component of a nationally standardized test and has scored at or above the tenth grade level within one (1) year preceding the candidates anticipated date of enrollment into Basic Law Enforcement Training.